canozbey/finite-state-rice-decoder/README.md

 # finite-state-rice-decoder
-Byte-level finite state decoder of stream of Rice codes
+Java implementation of byte-level finite state decoder for a stream of Rice codes.
+Finite-state machine implementation is done using Enum types (see State.java).
+The conventional bit-level decoding procedure is also implemented (see BitLevelDecoder.java).
+Finite-state decoding, which decodes variable length Rice codes bitwise, is faster and becomes more effective as the mean value of encoded integers increases.
+Speed gains up to a factor of 2 are observed at the point where optimal k is estimated as 7 (k=7).
+See Demo.java for a simple demonstration.